syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endhighlight %}

-Create an instance of the SfTreeMapRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as follows.
+Create an instance of SfTreeMapRenderer in the FinishedLaunching overridden method of AppDelegate class in the iOS Project as demonstrated in the following code sample.

 {% highlight C# %}